SilverfoxSystems/Hyper/README.md

 On this GitHub repo, it's only shown how to override the NewFromString function in order to write a functional one.
+The repo doesn't contain the dll files required for it to run.
+Follow the instructions here http://silverfox.systems/Hyper/ to download and include the needed files.

 If you have any questions or you want to collaborate in any way, you are welcome to contact me or write in discussion.